zots0127/Jokewallet/readme.md

 ## Usage
 Run Jokewallet:

-    python jokewallet.py
+    python

+    import jokewallet

     start()

-    Then you can understand it.
+    Then you can use it.

 ## License